 The VRQA regulates apprenticeships and traineeships in Victoria.
 As an employer of apprentices or trainees, you might hear from the Victorian Apprenticeship Field Services (VAFS), our regulatory field services provider.

 VAFS makes routine visits to workplaces.
+Workplace visits can be onsite or remote (video conference).
 It’s their job to make sure both parties to a training contract are meeting their obligations.
 Sometimes we refer specific training contract matters to VAFS for investigation.

 VAFS also checks in via phone with apprentices and trainees to make sure they have what they need to complete their apprenticeships and traineeships.